 Are we so addicted to the short-term rewards provided by our relationships, our work, the praise of others, as well as by our very realistic fears of punishment if we stop playing our assigned roles in our family, work and societal dramas, that we ignore, deny, repress or rationalize away longer term costs?
 These costs may be bodily, as those of a physical addiction to smoking or sugar; emotional, as in addiction to destructive relationships, beliefs or drama itself.
 Costs are invariably behavioral, with time lost to pointlessly checking emails, surfing the internet or distracting trivia.
 Most of us have career addictions to pleasing employers so we can not only pay our bills but achieve greater status.
 The costs of addiction to religious, political, national or cultural world views that are obviously delusional groupthink are less obvious.
 Indeed, they are generally harmless enough until a crisis comes.
 At that point our judgment is so distorted by our delusional beliefs that it is almost impossible to avoid disaster.

 Most of us consider ourselves rational, competent, reasonable and effective; we say we want to wake up out of our individual and collective sleepwalking.
 The truth is, we don’t want to wake up, typically because we are afraid of failure, poverty, rejection or death.
 Our fears keep us from thinking clearly.
+Important roles that we take don’t want objectivity.
 Instead of operating like Mr. Spock on Star Trek, or better yet, integrating the Spock and Kirk sides of ourselves, we are much more likely to be a well-intentioned Captain Kirk that routinely gets ourselves in over our heads.

 Using IDL to Access Priorities that Include Yet Transcend Your Own